cure53/DOMPurify/README.md

 DOMPurify currently supports HTML5, SVG and MathML.
 DOMPurify per default allows CSS, HTML custom data attributes.
 DOMPurify also supports the Shadow DOM - and sanitizes DOM templates recursively.
 DOMPurify also allows you to sanitize HTML for being used with the jQuery `$()` and `elm.html()` API without any known problems.

-## What about older browsers like MSIE8?
+## What about legacy browsers like Internet Explorer?

-DOMPurify offers a fall-back behavior for older MSIE browsers.
-It uses the MSIE-only `toStaticHTML` feature to sanitize.
-Note however that in this fall-back mode, pretty much none of the configuration flags shown below have any effect.
-You need to handle that yourself.

-If not even `toStaticHTML` is supported, DOMPurify does nothing at all.
+DOMPurify does nothing at all.
 It simply returns exactly the string that you fed it.

-DOMPurify also exposes a property called `isSupported`, which tells you whether DOMPurify will be able to do its job.
+DOMPurify exposes a property called `isSupported`, which tells you whether it will be able to do its job, so you can come up with your own backup plan.

 ## What about DOMPurify and Trusted Types?